dizzybeaver/SIMA/context/SIMA-LEARNING-SESSION-START-Quick-Context.md

 - What triggered this knowledge?
 - What type is it?
 (LESS, AP, DEC, BUG, etc.)

-STEP 2: Check for Duplicates
+STEP 2: Check for Duplicates (with cache-busting!)
 - Search existing entries: "[keyword] [type]"
+- [NEW] Fetch relevant entries with cache-busting
 - Similar concept already documented?
 - If YES -> Update existing, don't create new
 - If NO -> Proceed to Step 3